Fall Produce Guide: What’s in Season in Fall?

 When the air turns cool and the trees blaze with color, it's time to welcome the flavors of bountiful fall produce into the kitchen.

-Hearty fruit, vegetables and herbs take center state this time of year, signaling the transition from warmer days to cooler ones — from crisp apples and juicy pears to sweet root vegetables and sturdy winter squash.
+Hearty fruit, vegetables and herbs take center stage this time of year, signaling the transition from warmer days to cooler ones — from crisp apples and juicy pears to sweet root vegetables and sturdy winter squash.
 Making long-simmered stews and sauces, braising, baking and other forms of cooking eschewed in hotter weather are back on the table when it comes to fall produce.

-Looking to make the most of what you'll find at the markets this autumn?
-Below, we’ve detailed the best fall produce you must enjoy this season.
+Looking to make the most of what you'll find at the markets this

 There is, perhaps, no fall produce more representative of autumn than a crisp apple.
 The widespread popularity of these fall fruits is reflected in the incredible number of varieties available with over 7,500 kinds grown around the world.